Kendall Sheffield: College career

 Sheffield redshirted his initial year at Alabama.
 He decided to transfer to Blinn College, where he spent the 2016 season.
 In January 2017, Sheffield committed to Ohio State.

 Professional career

 Atlanta Falcons

-Sheffield was drafted by the Atlanta Falcons with the 111th overall pick in the fourth round of the 2019 NFL Draft.
+Sheffield was selected by the Atlanta Falcons with the 111th overall pick in the fourth round of the 2019 NFL draft.
 In Week 2 against the Philadelphia Eagles, Sheffield recorded his first professional tackle and forced a fumble in the 24–20 win.

 On September 8, 2021, Sheffield was placed on injured reserve to start the season.
 He was activated on October 9.

 On May 13, 2022, Sheffield was released by the Falcons.

-Houston Texans
+Houston Texans (first stint)

 On May 17, 2022, Sheffield was claimed off waivers by the Houston Texans.
-He was waived/injured on August 30 and placed on injured reserve.
-He was released on October 11, 2022.
+On August 30, he was waived/injured and placed on injured reserve.
+He was released on October 11.

 Dallas Cowboys

 On October 25, 2022, the Dallas Cowboys signed Sheffield to their practice squad.
 His practice squad contract with the team expired after the season on January 22, 2023.